madpiano/2019-432/slides/class24/README.md

 - See the code (but not the data) in [R Markdown here](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class24/map_leaflet_TEL/leaflet_map_overweightorobese_rates.Rmd)
 - If you want to learn how to build an interactive map using leaflet, I recommend [R Studio's leaflet page](https://rstudio.github.io/leaflet/), as well as learning something about using mini-charts within a leaflet visualization from [this Github repository](https://github.com/rte-antares-rpackage/leaflet.minicharts).
+- Here's [another great tutorial](https://github.com/momiji15/apptomap/tree/master/R%20Ready%20to%20Map) to help you learn how to write code to collect tweets using the rtweet package and to display tweets on a basic interactive map using Leaflet for R.

 ## On Propensity Scores and the Design and Analysis of Observational Studies

 1. Take my 500 course next Spring.
 2. Take a look at [some of the materials from a workshop I gave last year](https://github.com/THOMASELOVE/ichps2018) on the subject at the International Conference on Health Policy Statistics.
 3. Lucy D'agostino McGowan's [Understanding propensity score weighting](https://livefreeordichotomize.com/2019/01/17/understanding-propensity-score-weighting/) may be very helpful to you.
+4. Here is a [reading list of key ideas in causal inference](https://docs.google.com/document/d/1a-_VYQrZDLIAWCUs_JKvnwNT2onn-rIiLh69W53fh1o/edit) designed for a general clinical / public health audience.

 ## Abraham Wald